ThakurAmanKumar/Product-Explorer/README.md

 ---

 ## 📜 License

-This project is licensed under the MIT License.
+This project is licensed under the **MIT License**.
+See the full license [here](https://github.com/ThakurAmanKumar/License/blob/main/LICENSE).

 ---